nesro/commash/README.md

 # script debugger

 Commash comes with a [Bashlex](https://github.com/idank/bashlex) based script debugger.
-It's not meant to be as powerful as [Bash Debugger](http://bashdb.sourceforge.net/), but easier and faster to use.
+It's not meant to be as powerful as [Bash Debugger](http://bashdb.sourceforge.net/), but rather easier and faster to use.

 ![script_debugger_v1](./miscs/script_debugger_v3.png)